1871fotc/fotc/docs/walks/2020-vision.md

 ## Charles Joseph Gall <small>(14‑15‑11/12/13)</small>

-Born in Hampstead c.
-1835, Charles Joseph Gall was a son of Thomas Gall.
+Born in Hampstead ca. 1835, Charles Joseph Gall was a son of Thomas Gall.
 Elizabeth Long married Charles in Sydney in 1862.
 Their son, born in Sydney on 15 December 1862 died the same day.
 The couple had three daughters; Eva, Gertrude & Elizabeth (Lilly).

 The partnership of Gall & Inglis, with William Inglis, was dissolved by mutual consent on 25 January 1875.
 Charles was declared insolvent in 1878.
 Dess & Gall, drapers and general outfitters, run in partnership with Edward Dess, was dissolved by mutual consent on 5 May 1882.